ghoulmann/cs-curriculum/preface.rst

 * Data
         The student will classify, store, retrieve, manipulate, query data sources. (revise to match CAS)
 * Computers
-        The student will define the components of a computer and articulate its architecture.
+        The student will define the components of a computer system and articulate its architecture.

 	Correlary Standards, Benchmarks, Objectives:

 	* CompTIA (A+, Strata, Linux+ Powered by LPI) learning objectives;
 	* Cisco IT Essentials learning objectives;
-	* `Link McRel Benchmarks for Business Education (21 - 30) <http://www2.mcrel.org/compendium/SubjectTopics.asp?SubjectID=27>`_
+	* `McRel Benchmarks for Business Education (21 - 30) <http://www2.mcrel.org/compendium/SubjectTopics.asp?SubjectID=27>`_

 * Technology and Culture